harshi-cse/cse15l-lab-reports/lab-report-4-week-8.md

 ---

-*Is there a small change in our code that can fix snippet 3 /related cases with newlines in brackets and parentheses?*
+*Is there a small change in our code that can fix snippet 3 / related cases with newlines in brackets and parentheses?*

 Our implementation of markdown-parse passed the test case for Snippet 3.
 Our code does not check for new lines in the text within closed brackets, as that should be allowed in a valid link.
 We do however trim new lines from the ends of links within parentheses, as seen in [line 33](https://github.com/harshi-cse/markdown-parse/blob/6e1c1d8c4222c9932a3b2a65c5a8c2791fa04d01/MarkdownParse.java#L33), while making sure to treat links with new lines within the link url itself as invalid, as seen in [line 34](https://github.com/harshi-cse/markdown-parse/blob/6e1c1d8c4222c9932a3b2a65c5a8c2791fa04d01/MarkdownParse.java#L34).